ishaanjoshi03/VGA_System/README.md

 ~ Each file that was used in the final implementation has a small description at its top.

-~ Modules were tested individually through test benches and syntheses and then slowly integrated.
+~ Modules were tested individually through test benches and syntheses and then integrated.

 ~ FPGA Board: Xilinx XC7A100TCSG